Smith Mission MIPS Review

 The earpads are rather tricky to take on and off.
 The adjustable fit system is threaded through the earpads.
 To remove the pads, you have to disconnect the harness attachment point near the temple side of the helmet and feed it through.
 While it takes less than five minutes, it does limit the model's convenience.

 The weight of the Mission is one of the key reasons it's one of the helmets we reach for first when ski touring.
 The light 16.9 oz helmet is favorable to carry and wear.
 It is relatively lightweight, especially in this price bracket and feature set.

 We were impressed by a size large with adjustable vents, MIPS, and ear pads.
 While it may not be our first pick for weight-sensitive ski mountaineering ventures, we are happy to bring it out on big days in the mountains.
 It felt pretty featherweight on the head and had minimal impact on our riding experience.

 The Mission has excellent compatibility with all the goggles we wore.
 We used two pairs of Smith and one pair of VonZipper goggles.
 Its low profile shape and neat brim line support each style well.

-The helmet also has two vents upfront to direct cold air into your google to help prevent fogging.
-These vents also give the warm air from your googles an escape route through your helmet.
+The helmet also has two vents upfront to direct cold air into your goggle to help prevent fogging.
+These vents also give the warm air from your goggles an escape route through your helmet.
 The goggle retainer is a lightweight and flexible plastic tab to help keep the strap in place.
 It has a well-tested and straightforward design; it gets the job done and holds goggles in place.

 In our polls, the Mission alternated between being cool and dorky at the same time.
 It routinely ranked in the middle of the pack.
 Some aesthetic lines and aggressive-looking vents give this model a unique look.